phillipclapham/neuroweaver/docs/Advanced_Theory.md

 ### Perception Agents: Your Specialized Awareness Team

-Evolution of the concept previously known as Autonomous Reality Subroutines (ARSs), Perception Agents represent differentiated aspects of your own consciousness that you can task with specific filtering and processing functions.
+Perception Agents represent differentiated aspects of your own consciousness that you can task with specific filtering and processing functions.
 Rather than external entities, these are specialized "sub-routines" within your awareness—like having dedicated specialists on your perception team.

 Think of Perception Agents as creating focused aspects of your awareness designed for specific functions—not separate beings but specialized facets of your own intelligence, like departments within a corporation that handle particular responsibilities.